Lifejackets save lives

 - By all persons being towed.
 This includes: people who are waterskiing, wakeboarding, parasailing, being towed on tubes or sea biscuits and persons in a vessel which is being towed.

-- Boating in bad weather. (such as in a gale warning, storm warning, severe thunderstorm warning or other sever weather warning issued by the Bureau of Meteorology)
+- Boating in bad weather.
+In a gale warning, storm warning, severe thunderstorm warning or other severe weather warning issued by weather Australia's weather service the Bureau of Meteorology.

 - When a vessel does not have safety barriers, lifelines, rails, safety harnesses or jack lines in use.